furkan-bilgin/root-conda/README.md

 `./build.sh`

 root-conda can also be used with VS Code Dev Containers, which proves useful when working in ROOT projects, where you also in need of a Python environment.
-And in general, it is nice to have a containerized environment for development; especially for ROOT, where you are needed to set-up your environment based off of its dependencies - not vice versa.
+Also in general, it is nice to have a containerized environment for development; especially for ROOT, where you are needed to set-up your environment based off of its dependencies - not vice versa.